The ACT Hub

 Structure & Content of the new ACT

-Last week the ACT announced that major changes will be coming to the test in 2025, and ever since then, our experts have been hard at work searching out official information about the new exam.
-So far, ACT has released only limited information, but here are the tentative section-specific changes that they’ve announced so far.
+Ever since ACT announced that major changes will be coming to the test in 2025, our experts have been hard at work searching out official information about the new exam.
+So far, ACT has released only limited information, but here are the tentative section-specific changes that they’ve announced.

 Tentative section-specific changes